 The HND in Electrical Engineering @SCQF Level 8 is a continuation of the HNC in Electrical Engineering @SCQF Level 7 and will progress the extensive learning achieved in the HNC.
 The course will be taught by staff with extensive industrial experience and will prepare you for a role as a Technical Engineer or allow progression to the second year of a degree programme at many universities.

 This is a full-time course with up to 2.5 days at the Dumfries campus for one year.

-The course is also available on day release format or as an evening course.
+The course may also be available on day release format

 Information and Interview Session Requirements